Asandandlela16/Data-science_Asanda_Ndlela/README.md

 ```
 Insights: Most users spent between 21 and 60 minutes on the site , with  average products purchased being 10 which is very bad as reflected by the average feedback score of 2.9.
 Thus many customers are not satisfied by the products being sold in the shop/site.

+##POWER BI DASHBOARD
+So the project includes a Power Bi dashboard for interactive visuals :